forcedotcom/dev-scripts/DEVELOPING.md

 ## List of Useful commands

-_These commands assume that they are executed from the top-level directory.
+These commands assume that they are executed from the top-level directory.
-Internally, they delegate to `lerna` to call them on each npm module in the packages directory._

-### `yarn bootstrap`

-This bootstraps the packages by issuing a `yarn install` on each package and also symlinking any package that are part of the packages folder.

-You would want do this as the first step after you have made changes in the modules.

-If you change the dependencies in your package.json, you will also need to run this command.

 ### `yarn compile`